Davi-S/Toolorant/tests/README.md

-TODO: improve this readme
 # Brief Folder information
 This folder contains the project tests using pytest.

-# Basic run
+# Basic start
-from the root directory run:
+If you have `Make` installed, from the root directory run the following command:
 ```
 $ make run_tests
 ```

-See the make file for the full command
+*See the `Makefile` file for the full command*

 # Conventions
 ## Tests file